Last updated January 12, 2023

 Further, Personal Information may be disclosed to the extent necessary for the purposes described in this Notice to the following recipients:

-- Departments within KPMG, including, Talent and Culture, Finance, Digital Nexus, Risk Management, and Legal, Regulatory and Compliance, among others;
+• Departments within KPMG, including, Talent & Culture, Finance & Accounting, Digital Nexus, Risk Management, and Legal, Regulatory & Compliance, among others;

 Cross-Border Collection and Transfer